FAFSA season is in full swing!

 According to StudentAid.gov, over 19 million current and prospective students complete the FAFSA every year.
 The FAFSA takes into consideration your income and assets to determine how much financial assistance you will need to pay for school.

-This application goes live in October of every year for the following academic year.
-So, for example, the application for the 2020-2021 school year went live on October 1st2019, and will remain open through the 2020-2021 academic year.
+This application goes live in October of every year for the following academic year, the application for the 2022-2023 academic year just went live on October 1st.

 After this deadline, if funding runs out, you aren’t guaranteed to receive it.
-The priority deadline is typically March 2nd, which is right around the corner!
+The priority deadline is typically March 2nd, so even though the 2022-2023 school year seems far off, now is the time to apply for aid and start your school planning.

 Why This Matters For Foster Youth